pesterhazy/zprint-mode.el/README.md

 Integrates [zprint](https://github.com/kkinnear/zprint), the pretty-printer for Clojure(Script) files, into Emacs

-zprint-mode works on macOS and Linux.
+zprint-mode is fast (<100ms) because it uses precompiled native binaries.
+It works on macOS or Linux.

 ## Installation